Gertrude Woodcock Seibert: Biography

-Gertrude Antonette (or "Antoinette") Woodcock was born in Altoona, Pennsylvania, November 16, 1864.
+Gertrude Antonette (or "Antoinette") Woodcock was born in Altoona, Pennsylvania on November 16, 1864.
 Her parents were Samuel M. Woodcock, a lawyer, and Elizabeth (Etnier) Woodcock.

-She graduated from Altoona High School (1880), and Wellesley College (B.S., 1885).
+She graduated from Altoona High School (1880) and Wellesley College (B.S., 1885).

-On September 18, 1890, in Altoona, she married Robert S. Seibert who later became president of East Shade Gap Railroad Company, Rockhill Iron and Coal Company, and Shade Gap Railroad Company.
+On September 18, 1890, in Altoona, she married Robert Samuel Seibert.
+He later became president of East Broad Top Railroad, Rockhill Iron and Coal Company, and Shade Gap Railroad Company.

 Since 1894, Seibert was engaged in non-denominational Bible study and private lectures on religious topics.
-She prepared questions for the Bureau of Bibly Study.
-She compiled Daily Heavenly Manna for the Household of Faith, and translated into German, Swedish, and Norwegian.
-She compiled an Instructor's Guide and Berean Topical Index for the Berean Bible, 1907.
+After joining the Bible Students, she compiled Daily Heavenly Manna for the Household of Faith in 1905, also translating it into German, Swedish, and Norwegian, and Instructor's Guide and Berean Topical Index for the Berean Bible in 1907.

 Seibert contributed to various newspapers (religious articles exclusively) and wrote religious poems and hymns.
-In 1909, she published the booklet, Sweet Brier Rose (500,000 printed).
+In 1909, she published the booklet Sweet Brier Rose (500,000 printed).
 In 1912, she compiled Poems of Dawn.
-She also published the booklet (illustrated form), In the Garden of the Lord.
+She also published the booklet In the Garden of the Lord (in illustrated form).
 Seibert did considerable art work in the line of decorated and illustrated motto cards; a 1905 design of chestnut burrs, illustrating "In Due Time", was printed in an edition of 15,000.

-Seibert was an active member of the international Bible Students' Association.
-In religions, she was nondenominational.
-Seibert was opposed to woman suffrage on Scriptural grounds.
+Seibert was also an active member of the International Bible Students Association.
+She was opposed to woman suffrage on Scriptural grounds.

-Gertrude Seibert died June 13, 1928, at Miami Beach, Florida.
+Gertrude Seibert died on June 13, 1928, at Miami Beach, Florida.